Please ensure Javascript is enabled for purposes of website accessibility

 At a time when the entire world is experiencing uncertainty with heightened speculation due to COVID-19, businesses around the world may be on the brink of another economic downturn.
 While a decline in a consumer’s confidence and a decrease in sales threaten a business from time to time, it is usually a smaller business that is particularly vulnerable as it often does not have adequate reserves to help pull through difficult times.
 And with over 30.7 million small businesses in the U.S. which account for approximately 99.9% of all U.S. businesses, it is a matter of concern.

-So how can you safeguard your small business and make it recession-proof during the Coronavirus pandemic and even after that to stay afloat at all times?
+So how can you safeguard your small businesses and make it recession-proof during the Coronavirus pandemic and even after that to stay afloat at all times?

 To begin with, adversities like such also opens opportunities for resourceful firms to outsmart larger competitors who are unable to carry on business as usual or are unable to adapt quickly during such a downturn.
 A small business owner can: